 Graduating from California State University, Fullerton with a Master of Art in Illustration and Design, she taught college level drawing and design courses for several years while freelancing as an editorial magazine illustrator.
 Kathy's work at this point was figurative, focusing on the human condition.

-After moving to North Carolina over twenty five years ago, the surrounding beauty of the verdant Piedmont landscape rekindled her interest in plants.
+After moving to North Carolina over tw0 decades ago, the surrounding beauty of the verdant Piedmont landscape rekindled her interest in plants.
 While working as an elementary art teacher and nature educator, Kathy took up classes in Botanical Illustration at the North Carolina Botanical Garden at UNC Chapel Hill, where she changed her focus to portraying plants.
-She now teaches at the garden and is part of the faculty of the Botanical Art and Illustration Certification Program there.
+She has been a core part of the faculty of the Botanical Art and Illustration Certification Program there. since 2012.

-Her watercolors have been exhibited in the American Society of Botanical Artists I\Annual International Exhibitions, the NYBG 4th Triennial Exhibition, the Guild of Natural Science Illustrators Annual and the Birds in Art International Exhibition (Leigh Yawkey Woodson Art Museum, Wisconsin).
+Her watercolors have been exhibited in the American Society of Botanical Artists Annual International Exhibitions, the NYBG 4th Triennial Exhibition, the Guild of Natural Science Illustrators Annual, and the Birds in Art International Exhibition (Leigh Yawkey Woodson Art Museum, Wisconsin).

 My work is an illusion of reality, like the Velveteen Rabbit who becomes real, I paint in layers until the subject feels real to me and may just fall off the paper if I wish it so.
 The glow of a platinum print, the aged look of an old botanical, this is what I try to capture in my ink wash and watercolor studies.